 Growing Naturals rice protein powder is free of gluten, soy and dairy.
 The powder packs about 24 grams of protein per one-scoop serving.

-Known for its short ingredients lists, Naked Nutrition offers a filler-free and artificial sweetener-free pea protein, formulated with just pea protein, raw cacao and coconut sugar.
+Known for its short ingredients lists, Naked Nutrition offers a filler-free and artificial sweetener-free pea protein, formulated with just yellow pea protein for the unflavored version.